codepath/android_guides/Fragment-Navigation-Drawer.md

 </my.custom.package.path.FragmentNavigationDrawer>
 ```

-Make sure that you replace `my.custom.package.path` with the *&actual package namespace** in your app.
+Make sure that you replace `my.custom.package.path` with the **actual package namespace** in your app.
 Now, let's setup the drawer in our activity:

 ```java
 public class MainActivity extends ActionBarActivity {